 If you are thinking about genetic testing, you should talk to a genetic counselor, nurse, or doctor qualified to explain the process and what the results of these tests could mean.
 It is very important that you know what genetic testing can and can’t tell you, and to carefully weigh the pros and cons of testing before these tests are done.
 Testing costs a lot and may not be covered by some health insurance plans.
 For more information, see our document Genetic Testing: What You Need to Know.
 You might also want to visit the National Cancer Institute website: www.cancer.gov/cancertopics/factsheet/Risk/BRCA.

 Taking drugs to lower your risk

 The drugs tamoxifen and raloxifene (Evista®) have both been shown to lower breast cancer risk in studies, and are approved for this use by the FDA.
 Raloxifene is only approved for use in women after menopause, while tamoxifen can be taken by both pre-menopausal and post-menopausal women.
-Other drugs (such as aromatase inhibitors) are also being studied.
-To learn more about these drugs, please see the American Cancer Society document, Medicines to Reduce Breast Cancer Risk.
+Other drugs, such as aromatase inhibitors, are also being studied.
+To learn more, see our document Medicines to Reduce Breast Cancer Risk.

 Surgery to lower your risk

 For the few women who are at a very high risk for breast cancer, surgery to remove the breasts or ovaries may be an option.

 Surgery to remove the breasts lowers the risk of breast cancer, but it doesn’t completely prevent it.
 Even when this surgery is done perfectly, a small amount of breast tissue remains.
 Breast cancer can still start in the breast tissue that is left.